Insights and Updates

 • Requires minimal data

-• Good for companies with steady monthly revenue
+• Works for companies with steady revenue patterns

 Disadvantages:

-• Provides only an average, not a precise measure
+• Provides an average, not a precise measure

 The Countback DSO Method

-The countback method is more complex but significantly more accurate, especially for businesses with seasonal or fluctuating sales.
-Instead of using an average, this method traces back through your AR month by month until you reach zero.
+The countback method is more complex but significantly more accurate for businesses with seasonal or fluctuating sales.
+It traces back through AR month by month until reaching zero.

-1. If your A/R balance exceeds that month's sales, add the full month (30 or 31 days) to your DSO count and subtract the month's sales from your remaining A/R
+2. If the balance exceeds that month's sales, add the full month to the DSO count and subtract that month's sales from remaining AR

-2. Continue backward until you reach a month where sales exceed the remaining A/R balance
+3. Continue backward until a month's sales exceed remaining AR

-3. For that final month, determine the partial month by dividing remaining A/R by that month's sales, then multiply by the days in that month
+4. For the final month, divide remaining AR by that month's sales and multiply by days in the month

 Advantages: